danielwernerio/tinyo/README.md

 - [GitHub username]

-### Visionaries
+### Code Wizards

-The people that are listed here made important direct and/or indirect contributions to the vision of TIO.
+The people that are listed below made important direct and/or indirect contributions to the vision of TIO.
 It is very important for us to document any credit regarding our very kind contributors of various kinds and to give them their individual fair stake.

 - Maybe you? [![pure-linux-discord](https://img.shields.io/badge/discord-join-7289DA.svg?logo=discord&longCache=true&style=flat)](https://discord.gg/ERKBk6ArnQ)